12 Fun Cleaning Motivation Tricks to Make Your House Look Amazing

 This goes hand in hand with the cleaning routine.
 But for the bigger tasks.

-Assign each day a task or two.
+Assign each day a task of the week.
 Mondays could be dusting day.
 On Tuesdays, you could tackle vacuuming.
 Wednesdays and Saturdays could be bathroom cleaning days.
 You get the idea.

 If you just do one ‘bigger’ task each day, you won’t have to dread spending all Saturday afternoon cleaning your house.
 It’ll already be done!